Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 \oiint \mathbf{g} \cdot d\mathbf{S} = -4\pi GM
 $$

-This is called **Gauss's laww for gravity**, and is useful because it can be used to solve for $\mathbf{g}$ in the case of an arbitrary mass distribution.
-Recall also that the total mass can be written in terms of the mass density $\rho:
+This is called **Gauss's law for gravity**, and is useful because it can be used to solve for $\mathbf{g}$ in the case of an arbitrary mass distribution.
+Recall also that the total mass can be written in terms of the mass density $\rho$:

 $$
 M = \iiint \rho~dV